llxor/aoc-2020/README.md

 ```
 )

-Days 14 to 16 are written in [Pike](https://pike.lysator.liu.se/).
+Days 14 to 16 and 21 are written in [Pike](https://pike.lysator.liu.se/).
 Run a program using:
 ```
 $ pike src/14A.pike < input/14
 ```